Student loans in the United States: Private loans

 Private loans are offered by banks or finance companies.
 They are not guaranteed by a government agency.
 Private loans cost more, offer less favorable terms, and are generally used only when students have exhausted the federal borrowing limit.
 They are not eligible for Income-Based Repayment plans, and frequently have less flexible payment terms, higher fees, and more penalties, than federal student loans.
-They cannot be discharged through bankruptcy.
+Private loans may be difficult to discharge through bankruptcy.

 Private loans are made to students or parents.
 They have higher limits and no payments until after education, although interest starts to accrue immediately and the deferred interest is added to the principal.
 Interest rates are higher on federal loans, which are set by the United States Congress.

 The advantage of private student loans is that they do not include loan or total debt limits.
 They typically offer a no-payment grace period of six months (occasionally 12 months).

 Most experts recommend private loans only as a last resort, because of the less favorable terms.

-Loan types

-Private student loans generally come in two types: school-channel and direct-to-consumer.

-School-channel loans offer borrowers lower interest rates, but generally take longer to process.
-These loans are "certified" by the school, which means the school signs off on the borrowing amount, and the funds are disbursed directly to the school.
-The "certification" means only that the school confirms the loan funds will be used for educational expenses only and agrees to hold them and disburse them as needed.
-Certification does not mean that the school approves of, recommends, or has even examined the loan terms.

-Direct-to-consumer private loans do not involve the school.
-The student supplies enrollment verification to the lender, and the loan proceeds are disbursed directly to the student.
-While direct-to-consumer loans generally carry higher interest rates than school-channel loans, they allow families access to funds more quickly — in some cases, in a matter of days.
-This convenience comes at the risk of student over-borrowing and/or use of funds for inappropriate purposes.

-Loan providers range from large education finance companies to speciality companies that focus exclusively on this niche.